renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Explanation:
-- line 5: We define a variable `SCRIPTS_DIR` to hold the path to CMake scripts we will be adding (to contain the custom functions)
+- Line 5: We define a variable `SCRIPTS_DIR` to hold the path to CMake scripts we will be adding (to contain the custom functions)
-- line 6: We set the variable `CONFIG_DIR` to denote a build configuration specific directory.
+- Line 6: We set the variable `CONFIG_DIR` to denote a build configuration specific directory.
 For now we'll simply set it to Debug, as we are building for the Debug build configuration
-- line 7: We define a variable `DEPLOYMENT_DIR` to point to the location where our final image will be.
+- Line 7: We define a variable `DEPLOYMENT_DIR` to point to the location where our final image will be.
 This could be the same path as the output directory, however it makes sense to separate intermediate binaries from the final images
-- line 8: We set variable `OUTPUT_BASE_DIR` to denote the root for the intermediate binaries.
+- Line 8: We set variable `OUTPUT_BASE_DIR` to denote the root for the intermediate binaries.
 This directory will be used in combination with `CONFIG_DIR` and the target executable name to form the full path for the target executable file.
 By default, CMake will generate all object files, libraries and executables inside the build directory.
 This makes it impractical to find our end results, so we will specify a different directory tree for libraries and executables
-- line 10-12: We set, if not done yet, the `SCRIPTS_DIR` variable to the location of our custom CMake scripts.
+- Line 10-12: We set, if not done yet, the `SCRIPTS_DIR` variable to the location of our custom CMake scripts.
 It is custom practice to create a subfolder `cmake` at the project top level and place the scripts there
-- line 14: Lastly, we add the `SCRIPTS_DIR` to the standard CMake search path for CMake modules, `CMAKE_MODULE_PATH`
+- Line 14: Lastly, we add the `SCRIPTS_DIR` to the standard CMake search path for CMake modules, `CMAKE_MODULE_PATH`

 ### Adding project variables